Jtporter9/NUVI-actor-project/README.md

 This is a project to apply for NUVI social marketing suite.

 ## NUVI instructions
+Part of our business is visualizing and interacting with social media activities, such as tweets, Facebook posts, and Instagram posts.

 Getting Started
 Your project is to write a browser UI that displays these activities and allows you to interact with the "actors" of these activities, such as liking or replying to these "actor